Skip to content

 Aggressive wildfire hardening in Magalia

 Magalia warrants the most rigorous hardening we have.
-We specify Class A non-combustible fiber cement and detail uncompromisingly at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing the ridge's extreme ember-and-wind behavior, and build to current California WUI standards.
-We document every assembly so the work supports defensible-space, code, and insurability requirements.
+We specify Class A non-combustible fiber cement and detail uncompromisingly at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing the ridge's extreme ember-and-wind behavior, and we build to current California WUI standards.
+We document every assembly so the work can support defensible-space, code, and insurability requirements; insurers set their own criteria.
+We won't overstate fire risk anywhere, but in Magalia there is nothing to overstate — the exposure is genuinely extreme.

 Recommended materials for Magalia

 Non-combustible fiber cement, hardened and detailed to current WUI standards, is the only cladding we recommend in Magalia.
-Combustible cladding is not a category we will install here.
-Fiber cement also handles the wet, occasionally freezing winters, so the safest material is the sound one on every count.
+Combustible cladding is not a category we will install here, regardless of cost or tradition.
+Fiber cement also handles the wet, occasionally freezing upper-ridge winters when it's flashed correctly, so the safest material is also the soundest one on every count — there is no durability trade made to gain the fire performance.

 What an exterior project costs in Magalia

-Magalia projects — rebuilds or hardening of surviving homes — carry comprehensive fire-hardening scope, current-code detailing, difficult deep-forest and ridge access, winter-influenced scheduling, and substrate discovery on older homes.
-We assess on site and provide a written, itemized estimate; the hardening scope is the entire point here.
+Magalia projects — whether rebuilds or hardening of surviving homes — carry comprehensive fire-hardening scope and current-code detailing as the baseline.
+On top of that sit difficult deep-forest and ridge access, long rural drives, winter-influenced scheduling at the upper elevations, and substrate or rot discovery on older homes once old cladding comes off.
+We assess on site and provide a written, itemized estimate; the hardening scope is the entire point here, and pricing reflects the detail rather than square footage alone.

 Our process in Magalia